Introduction

 Painting:

-Hydrants require painting from time to time.
+Hydrants require a fresh coat of paint periodically.
 An area with freshly painted hydrants adds

 positive aesthetic value as well as a look of professionalism.
 Painting also reduces the

-oxidation (rust) process increasing the life of the hydrant.
+oxidation (rust) process, thus increasing the life of the hydrant.

 Before After